Does your room lack function? Here are 10 tips to make the best use of your space.

 You may notice that that some of these tips cross over so fixing one problem will actually solve many problems.

 1. Use the Space for its Intended Purpose

 A functional room starts with using the space for what it it was made for.
 Do you read and leave the mail on the kitchen table, pay bills or even work from home at the kitchen table?
 Is the kitchen island the catch all for your kids backpacks, your wallet/purse, keys?
 If that is the case then things like eating at the kitchen table/island become a challenge if the table is covered with paper, office supplies, etc. Keep the kids toys in their room, the craft and building supplies in the garage, the paperwork in the office.
-If you have to use the space for not it’s intended purpose make sure to clean up the space immediately after use, at the end of day or before its needed to be used for its real purpose.
+If you have to use the space for other than its intended purpose make sure to clean up the space immediately after use, at the end of day or before its needed to be used for its real purpose.

-2. Use Appropriate Types of Furniture for an Efficient Layout
+2. Use Appropriate Sizes and Amount of Furniture for an Efficient Layout

 Too much furniture and decor can make a room feel overcrowded, cluttered and unsettled.
 Too little furniture can make a space feel empty, drab and lifeless.
 A well balanced room that makes the best use of the space will maximize a room’s function.
 Make every piece in your space count and don’t feel you have to make use of every square inch.
 Allow for some breathing room in between pieces and decor to keep walkways clear allowing for easy movement in, around and out of the space.